A tour of Moment's programming model

 The result will look like the following:

-Similarly, you can return Markdown:
+Similarly, you can return Markdown content:

 This, of course, displays something very similar: